UnUniFi/contracts/yf-test-on-osmosis/spec/basic.md

 2. make users sign txs to instantiate contract which has join, exit fund and retrieve reward on Osmosis and create ibc-channel for each contract with one original contract (?) on UnUniFi

+Also, the other one is how to treat lockup duration ux.
+If the LPT isn't locked, it doesn't earn incentives aside trading fee.
+If it's locked, user have to send two txs to withdraw deposit because LPT has to wait for the unbonding period.
+First one is for unbonding LPT and second one is to exit pool.

 ## Unbonding from lockup

 There's lockup system in Osmosis, which users lockup the LP token to earn additional reward aside the trading fee.